 There’s generally five kinds of dice available in Dungeon and Dragon: plastic, resin, metal, stone, and wood.
 All these materials will let you play the game nicely—choosing between these materials is personal preference.
+Ultimately, the coolest D&D dice are those that fit your story, your narrative, the “thing” you gravitate toward.
 Just remember that any useful, unique dice set will have a D20, D12, D10, D10 (percentile), D8, D6, and D4 die.

 Plastic and resin dice